Meteor-Community-Packages/meteor-simple-schema/README.md

 Now you can call `MySchema.valid()` to see if the object passed into `validate()` was found to be valid.
 This is a reactive method that returns true or false.

+### Validating Only One Key

+You may have the need to validate just one key.
+For this, use `MySchema.validateOne(obj, key)`.
+Only the specified schema key will be validated.
+This may cause all of the reactive methods to react.

 ### Other Methods

 Call `MySchema.invalidKeys()` to get the full array of invalid key data.
 Each object